-Are there any risks involved in suing your employer?
+Are there any risks in claiming against my employer?

 Making a claim against an employer can be daunting.
 A claimant might fear that they will be treated differently in the workplace, or even dismissed because they have made a work-related compensation claim.

 An employee has the right to make a claim for compensation from an employer if the company has failed in its duty of care.
 Legally, an employer cannot dismiss or discriminate against an employee who has made a work injury compensation claim against them.

 All employers are required by law to have workplace insurance, which enables employees to claim compensation if they are involved in an accident at work.
 In most cases, an employer is barely involved in the claiming process.
 It is the employer's liability insurance that will investigate the claim, defend the company (if necessary) and pay out the compensation.